 In 1997, Dr. Stuart was named chairman of the Department of Oncology at the King Faisal Specialist Hospital & Research Centre in Riyadh, Saudi Arabia, where he directed over 70 physicians from 19 countries.
 The Oncology Department, modeled after a North American comprehensive cancer center, was composed of six sections: medical oncology, radiation oncology, adult hematology/bone marrow transplantation, pediatric hematology/oncology, palliative care medicine, and the oncology data unit.

-In 2001, Dr. Stuart returned to MUSC as professor of medicine in the Hematology/Oncology Division, where he is director of the clinical component of the Hollings Cancer Center’s hematological malignancies program, the blood and marrow transplant (BMT) program director, and serves as the medical director of the clinical trials office.
+In 2001, Dr. Stuart returned to MUSC as professor of medicine in the Hematology/Oncology Division, as director of the Hollings Cancer Center’s hematological malignancies program and the blood and marrow transplant (BMT) program, and as the medical director of the clinical trials office.